rinshankaihou/refinedc/ANNOTATIONS.md

 <ident (as pointer type name)> : <type_expr (as type wrapper containing an ellipsis)>
 ```
 The identifier should correspond to the name defined (using a `typedef`) for a
 pointer to a structure in the C code.
-When give, this annotation instructs the
+When given, this annotation instructs the
 system to generate a refinement type corresponding to the pointer type instead
 of the structure directly.
 The type expression specified inside the annotation
 should contain an ellipsis (i.e., a type expression of the form `...`), in the